Portrait of Henry VIII

-Portrait of Henry VIII is a lost work by Hans Holbein the Younger depicting Henry VIII.
-It was destroyed by fire in 1698, but is still well known through many copies.
-It is one of the most iconic images of Henry and is one of the most famous portraits of any English or British monarch.
-It was created in 1536–1537 as part of a mural showing the Tudor dynasty at the Palace of Whitehall, Westminster.
+Portrait of Henry VIII is a lost painting by Hans Holbein the Younger depicting Henry VIII.
+It is one of the most iconic images of Henry VIII and is one of the most famous portraits of any English or British monarch.
+It was created in 1536–1537 as part of the Whitehall Mural showing the Tudor dynasty at the Palace of Whitehall, Westminster, which was destroyed by fire in 1698, but is still well known through many copies.

 Description

 Hans Holbein the Younger, originally from Germany, had been appointed the English King's Painter in 1536.
 The portrait was created to adorn the privy chamber of Henry's newly acquired Palace of Whitehall.
 Henry was spending vast sums to decorate the 23 acre warren of residences he had seized after the downfall of Cardinal Wolsey.
 The original mural featured four figures arranged around a marble plinth: Henry, his wife Jane Seymour, and his parents, Henry VII and Elizabeth of York.
-The mural was thus commissioned sometime during the brief marriage of Henry and Jane Seymour, and was completed in 1537.
+The mural was thus commissioned sometime during the brief marriage of Henry and Jane Seymour and was completed in 1537.
 It may well have been commissioned to celebrate the coming or actual birth of Henry's long-awaited heir, Edward, born in October 1537.
 It is not clear where in the palace the mural was located, but it may have been in the king's Privy Chamber or study, where only a very select few would have seen it.

 Henry is posed without any of the standard royal accoutrements such as a sword, crown, or sceptre.
 This was common in progressive royal portraiture of the period, for example the portraits by Titian of the Habsburg family and other royalty, and also French and German royal portraits.
 But Holbein's success in conveying royal majesty without such specific props is exceptional.
 The majestic presence is conveyed through Henry's aggressive posture, standing proudly erect, directly facing the viewer.
-His legs are spread apart and arms held from his side in the pose of a warrior or a wrestler.
+His legs are spread apart, and arms held from his side in the pose of a warrior or a wrestler.
 In one hand he holds a glove, while the other reaches towards an ornate dagger hanging at his waist.
 Henry's clothes and surroundings are ornate, with the original painting using gold leaf to highlight the opulence.
 The detailed blackwork embroidery is especially notable.
 He wears an array of jewellery including several large rings and a pair of necklaces.
 His large codpiece and heavily padded shoulders further enhance the aggressive masculinity of the image.